-I am Justin Mathias, a doctoral student in Dr. Richard Thomas' lab at West Virginia University.
-My research focuses on understanding the effects of environmental change on the physiological processes governing the fluxes of carbon, water, and nutrients in forest ecosystems.
+I am Justin Mathias, a postdoctoral scholar in Dr. Anna Trugman's lab at the University of California, Santa Barbara.
+I received my Ph.D. at West Virginia University working under the direction of Dr. Richard Thomas.
+My research combines empirical and modeling techniques to understand the effects of environmental change on the physiological processes governing the fluxes of carbon, water, and nutrients in forest ecosystems.

 I am thrilled and honored to say my 2019 ESA talk was awarded the W.D. and S.M.
 Billings Award from the Physiological Ecology Section.
 Dwight Billings was a pioneer in physiological ecology and was also my academic great grandfather.
 Many thanks to my friend and mentor, Richard Thomas, for the unwavering support.